TheMonk2121/ai-dev-tasks/B-103_CONSTITUTIONAL_AMENDMENT_SUMMARY.md

 - Governance authority is established
 - Ready to proceed with repo layout normalization

-**Status**: ✅ **Constitutional amendment completed** - governance rule is now embedded in the constitution and will prevent future ambiguity about priority classification.
+**Status**: OK **Constitutional amendment completed** - governance rule is now embedded in the constitution and will prevent future ambiguity about priority classification.

 ---